the Creative Commons Attribution 4.0 License.

 2.1 Networks of pressure sensors

 Pressure sensors were placed in three separate networks: New York City metro area and Long Island, NY; Raleigh, NC; and Toronto, ON, Canada (Fig. 2).
-Each pressure sensor was either a Bosch BME280 (Bosch2022) or a Bosch BMP388 (Bosch2020) Adafruit breakout board connected to a Raspberry Pi Zero W single-board computer used to log the data.
+Each pressure sensor was either a Bosch BME280 (Bosch, 2022) or a Bosch BMP388 (Bosch, 2020) Adafruit breakout board connected to a Raspberry Pi Zero W single-board computer used to log the data.
 BME280 sensors measure pressure, temperature, and humidity.
 BMP388 sensors measure pressure and temperature.
 Each pressure sensor costs roughly USD 50–75, subject to changes in the cost of Raspberry Pi Zero W units.
-For context to another low-cost network concept, the Raspberry Shake 4D seismographs cost a few hundred dollars per unit (Anthony et al.2018).
+For context to another low-cost network concept, the Raspberry Shake 4D seismographs cost a few hundred dollars per unit (Anthony et al., 2018).
 The combined sensor and communications package is about the size of a deck of cards.
 Sensors are connected to the internet and sync their data to a server at North Carolina State University.
 Initial testing of the sensors outdoors on patios, in sheltered locations such as garages, and indoors revealed pressure waves were well resolved in all locations, and it was best practice to place the sensors indoors to minimize wind contamination in pressure measurements.
 When active, each sensor records pressure at 1 s intervals with a roughly 0.8 Pa noise floor depending on ambient conditions.
 The sensors synchronize to network time upon startup.
 The wave extraction method only depends on relative pressure variations and is not sensitive to absolute or relative calibration.

 To examine the properties of gravity waves which are detectable by these pressure sensors, we consider an internal gravity wave occurring in an environment with constant background wind u0.
-The relationship between the pressure perturbation p and the horizontal velocity perturbation u associated with the wave is described by Nappo (2013):
+The relationship between the pressure perturbation p′ and the horizontal velocity perturbation u′ associated with the wave is described by Nappo (2013):

 where ρ0 is the environmental air density and c is the phase speed of the gravity wave.
 From Eq.
-(1), the maximum pressure perturbation pmax can therefore be related to the maximum horizontal velocity perturbation umax by
+(1), the maximum pressure perturbation can therefore be related to the maximum horizontal velocity perturbation by

-Figure 3 shows pmax values according to Eq.
-(2) at an air density of 1.225 kg m−3 (standard air density at sea level; American Meteorological Society2022) for umax and |c-u0| values up to 15 m s−1.
+Figure 3 shows values according to Eq.
+(2) at an air density of 1.225 kg m−3 (standard air density at sea level; American Meteorological Society, 2022) for and values up to 15 m s−1.
 In order to reliably detect a wave signal, the amplitude likely needs to be substantially larger than the noise floor.

 2.2 Operational weather observations